What is an ERISA Independent Fiduciary?

 It is best to have an Independent Fiduciary who understands the ins-and-outs of ERISA compliance to protect your company from being out of compliance.

-Contact ERISA Advisory Group today if you are interested in working with an Independent Fiduciary who specializes in ERISA compliance services.
+If you are interested in working with an Independent Fiduciary who specializes in ERISA compliance, click here to learn more about how the ERISA Advisory Group can help.

 What are my chances of being audited by the DOL?

-In 2020, the DOL’s Employee Benefit Security Administration (EBSA) closed 1,122 civil investigations and collected $3.1 billion dollars in recoveries from enforcement actions.
-In addition, they closed 230 criminal cases and indicted 70 individuals.
-(See EBSA Fact Sheet from 2020)
+In 2023, the DOL’s Employee Benefit Security Administration (EBSA) closed 731 civil investigations and collected $1.4 billion dollars in recoveries from enforcement actions.
+In addition, they closed 196 criminal cases and indicted 60 individuals.

-With the current state of the healthcare environment due to COVID-19, we expect those numbers to go up as the Department develops increased monitoring and scrutiny towards ERISA Plans.
+With the current state of the healthcare environment since COVID, we expect those numbers to go up as the Department develops increased monitoring and scrutiny towards ERISA Plans.

 While there’s no way to tell the exact probability that you will face a DOL audit, you can think of it like this: